andrea-rapuzzi/andrea-rapuzzi-personal-blog/src/pages/posts/2025-08-06_Death_of_the_generalist.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: "Is this the death of the Generalist?"
 author: "Andrea Rapuzzi"
-description: "Pensieri sparsi su insicurezze esistenziali"
+description: "Pensieri sparsi e insicurezze esistenziali"
 image:
     url: ""
     alt: ""